Out Front Hitting vs Let the Ball Travel?

 Early bat speed generates a large amount of force early by the optimal inner zone points of contact.
 Unfortunately, early bat speed is somewhat of a hitting secret to all but the best hitters.

-There are many productive benefits to early bat speed:
+A summary of the productive benefits to early bat speed:

 - Extra decision time.